linux-cultist/venv-selector.nvim/README.md

 This rewrite is about giving you as a user the power to add your own searches, and have anything you want show up in the telescope viewer.
 If its the path to a python executable, the plugin will attempt to activate it.
 Note that your LSP server must be running for this to happen, so you need to have a python file opened in the editor.

+### How do I make it find my virtual environments?

 You create a search for python venvs with `fd` and you put that into the plugin config.
+You dont have to use `fd` though.
+If you prefer something else, go for it.
+But `fd` is really fast and has good support for regular expressions so thats why its used by default.

+It has some default searches where it looks in default paths for popular venv managers, but you probably want to add your own searches.

 ## Quick introduction and example